 Start of activities

-To make it easier for people in need to access the healthcare system, the clinic also offered health education and promotion services.
+To help people in need get into the healthcare system, the clinic also offered health education services.

-The project was started in collaboration with the management of the ASP (Provincial Healthcare Authority) 6 in Palermo, which made the buildings for the clinic available and renovated them.
+The project was launched in collaboration with the general management of ASP 6, the provincial health service in Palermo, who renovated and gave us the facilities for the clinic.